|

 The entity responsible for management of Brown State

-Lake is the Kansas Department of Wildlife and Parks.
+Lake is the Kansas Department of Wildlife,

 Contact them at (785) 273-6740 if you have